tensorflow/decision-forests/documentation/distributed_training.md

 Currently, using ParameterServerV2 distributed dataset with context or tf.data.service are not compatible with TF-DF.

-Note that in all cases, ParameterServerV2 is used to distribute the computation.

 ## Examples

 Following are some examples of distributed training.

-### Distribution with Yggdrasil distributed dataset reading
+### Distribution with Yggdrasil distributed dataset reading and TF ParameterServerV2 strategy

 ```python
 import tensorflow_decision_forests as tfdf